-From 1 July onwards, the Covid certificates will allow you to travel more easily within the European Union.
-If you have been vaccinated, recently had a negative Covid test or recently recovered from a Covid-19 infection, as of 1 July, you can use one of these certificates to prove that you can travel Covid-safe.
+Since 1 July, the Covid certificates allow you to travel more easily within the European Union.
+If you have been vaccinated, recently had a negative Covid test or recently recovered from a Covid-19 infection, since 1 July, you can use one of these certificates to prove that you can travel Covid-safe.

 Which information is on a Covid certificate?

 - a vaccination certificate, which indicates when you were vaccinated.
 This certificate is valid for one year from the date of vaccination.

 - a test certificate, serving as proof of a negative COVID-19 test.
 This certificate is valid for 72 or 48 hours respectively, counting from the time the test was taken, depending on whether the test taken is a PCR test or a rapid antigen test.

 - a recovery certificate, for people who have recovered for at least 11 days after a positive COVID-19 test.
 This certificate is valid for 180 days from the date of the test.